No. 3 Georgia holds off No. 7 Notre Dame 23-17

 In a most efficient performance, Fromm was 20 of 26 for 187 yards.
 Cager was his favorite target, hauling in five passes for 82 yards.

-D’Andre Swift led Georgia on the ground with 98 yards and a touchdown, including a dazzling play when he hurdled over a would-be tackler without being touched.
+D’Andre Swift led Georgia on the ground with 98 yards and a touchdown, including a dazzling play when he hurdled completely over a would-be tackler who went at his legs.

 A two-touchdown underdog, Notre Dame took advantage of a huge turnover by Georgia punt returner Tyler Simmons to grab the lead.
-Attempting to make a fair catch, he fumbled the ball away and Claypool recovered for the Irish at the Georgia 8 to set up Book’s 1-yard touchdown pass to Cole Kmet.
+Attempting to make a fair catch, he fumbled the ball away and Claypool recovered for the Irish at the Georgia 8 to set up Book’s 1-yard touchdown pass to Cole Kmet on fourth down.

+Book appeared to be trying to hit Tony Jones Jr. in the back of the end zone, but Kmet reached up with one hand to pull it down.

-Swift scored on a 3-yard run, but Jonathan Doerer booted a 27-yard field goal on the final play of the first half.
+Swift scored on a 3-yard run to cap a 75-yard drive, but Jonathan Doerer booted a 27-yard field goal on the final play of the first half.

-Book finished 29 of 47 for 275 yards, giving Notre Dame a chance right to the end.
+Book finished 29 of 47 for 275 yards, giving Notre Dame a chance right to the end even though the Irish were outgained 152-46 in rushing yards.

 THE TAKEAWAY

 Notre Dame: Dropping to 8-29 against Top 10 teams since Lou Holtz left after the 1996 season, this still seemed like a step in the right direction for the Fighting Irish.
 Instead of getting blown out against a leading opponent, as they were by Alabama in the 2013 BCS championship game and Clemson in last year’s playoff semifinals, Notre Dame was in this game all the way.

-But Book’s two interceptions were a killer, and the Irish also seemed to struggle with the noise judging by five false-start penalties.
+But Book’s two interceptions were a killer, and the Irish also seemed to struggle with the noise judging by five false-start penalties and a botched snap on a fourth-down play.
+“We practice in a loud environment,” Kelly said.
+“I’m disappointed we didn’t handle it better.”

 Georgia: After three straight blowout victories, the Bulldogs finally got the test they so desperately needed.
 Maybe it wasn’t as dominating as some were expecting, but this was the sort of win that should look good on the resume if they’re in the mix for a playoff spot.